cyclejs-community/component-combinators/README.md

 ![slot demo with Combine combinator](examples/CombineDemo/assets/images/animated_demo.gif)

 Note that **all component combinators use the same default** for merging children components' sinks (whether DOM sinks or non-DOM sinks).
-Those defaults have been extracted for our large oodebase and seem to cover the vast majority of the patterns which occurred in that codebase.
+Those defaults have been extracted for our large codebase and seem to cover the vast majority of the patterns which occurred in that codebase.

-Two things can already be noted here : we haven't had to write **any** merging code by hand, and the structure of our application is more self-evident, i.e. simpler to read.
+Two things can already be noted here: we haven't had to write **any** merging code by hand, and the structure of our application is more self-evident, i.e. simpler to read.

-Let's now see another example, which addresses a very fundamental need of web applications.
+Let's now see another example, which addresses a very fundamental need for web applications.

 ## Nested routing
-The following implementation corresponds to :
+The following implementation corresponds to:

 - Functional specifications
     - user visits '/' -> display home page
-        - home page allows to navigate to different sections of the application
+        - the home page allows navigating to different sections of the application
-    - when the user visit a given section of the application
+    - when the user visits a given section of the application
         - a breadcrumb shows the user where he stands in the sitemap
-        - a series of clickable cards is displayed
+        - a series of clickable cards are displayed
             - when the user clicks on a given card, details about that card are displayed, and corresponding to a specific route for possible bookmarking
 - Technical specifications
     - `HomePage` takes the concern of implementing the home page logic.
-    - `Card` is parameterized by its card content, and is in charge of implementing the card logic
+    - `Card` is parameterized by its card content and is in charge of implementing the card logic
-    - `CardDetail` is parameterized by its card content, and is in charge of displaying the extra details of the card
+    - `CardDetail` is parameterized by its card content and is in charge of displaying the extra details of the card

 ```javascript
 export const App = InjectSourcesAndSettings({